sdasgup3/binary-decompilation/x86-semantics/tests/gcc.c-torture/README.md

   - inf-3.c: testl is a function name
   - mzero5.c: sub is a function name

-## Testing gcc.c-torture/job1
  - .quad L47 before L47 is defined.
 In our model, the label name needed to be defined first before use.
 Hence, we put the definition before use in the assembly code.
-  - 20010106-1.c
+For example, 20010106-1.c

-## Testing gcc.c-torture/job2
  - printf with more than 6 args is not yet supported.
 We skipped such prints as the goal is to test the instruction support and supported library functions are already tested separately.
-  - 920501-8.c
+For example, 920501-8.c
- - passing builtin functions like printf as argument will work if the lirary defining the function is also provided so as to know the PC value of the built-in funcion.
+ - passing builtin functions like printf as argument will work if the library defining the function is also provided so as to capture the PC value of the built-in funcion to be used later.
 As we model the built-in functions directly in K, we need  to assign some fixed addresses to these functions.
-  - 930513-1.c
+For example, 930513-1.c
- - signal handling not supported
+ - signal handling not supported.
+Hence skipped the calls to the signal handlers.
+Example, 20101011-1.c
-  - 20101011-1.c